vishipayyallore/speaker-series-2023/dotnet-6-on-aws/Fargate_ECS_S3/README.md

 > 1. Quick Recap of the `previous sessions`
 >    - [https://www.youtube.com/watch?v=Ydd8FQvHr3Q](https://www.youtube.com/watch?v=Ydd8FQvHr3Q)
 >    - [https://www.youtube.com/watch?v=2QUHjKsFhYA](https://www.youtube.com/watch?v=2QUHjKsFhYA)
-> 1. Hands-on with Dockerize Static Web Site
->    - Build and Push the Docker Image to Docker Hub
->    - Execute Docker Image from Docker Hub on Local Machine
-> 1. Hands-on with Fargate/ECS using Static Web Site Docker Image on AWS Console
-> 1. Hands-on with Dockerize .NET 7 Minimal API
->    - Build and Push the Docker Image to Docker Hub
->    - Execute Docker Image from Docker Hub on Local Machine
+> 1. Deploying MS SQL Server on Local Docker
+>    - To Be Done
+>    - To Be Done
-> 1. Hands-on with Fargate/ECS using .NET 7 Minimal API Docker Image on AWS Console
+> 1. Deploying MS SQL Server on AWS ECS using Fargate
+>    - To Be Done
+>    - To Be Done
 > 1. SUMMARY / RECAP / Q&A
 > 1. What is next ?